epetykom/chrome-app-socket/README.md

 Instead of learning the quirks of Chrome's `chrome.socket` API for networking in Chrome Apps just **use the higher-level node API you're familiar with**.
 Then, compile your code with [browserify](https://github.com/substack/node-browserify) and you're all set!

+This is a meta-package that just wraps [chrome-dgram](https://github.com/feross/chrome-dgram) and [chrome-net](https://github.com/feross/chrome-net).

 This module is used by [webtorrent](https://github.com/feross/webtorrent).

 ## Installation